Collagenous Spherulosis of the Breast

-Sometimes breast collagenous spherulosis is analyzed via biopsy, but usually only if microcalcifications are present.
+Sometimes this breast condition is analyzed by a biopsy, but usually only if microcalcifications are present.
 Evidence of microcalcifications would be more suspicious of a malignant process such as breast cancer in adjacent breast tissue.

 Mammographically, one might encounter collagenous spherulosis of the breast as a suspicious mass or density, possibly associated with microcalcifications.
 (I.e. one would suspect breast carcinoma given a suspicious mass or asymmetric density, and while investigating one might then find collagenous spherulosis ‘by accident‘).

 However, due to increased frequency and improvements in breast cancer screening, one might expect a perceived increase in the incidence of breast collagenous spherulosis.
 The screening physicians must be cautious not to overinterpret collagenous spherulosis as atypical or ductal carcinoma in situ.

 Cytological and Histological features of breast collagenous spherulosis